minstudio/Neutraweed/README.md

 ## Not yet in this repository

-A dependency manifest pinning at least `ultralytics==8.4.68`, since the optimiser selection described above is version-specific.
+A dependency manifest pinning at least `ultralytics==8.4.68`, since the optimiser selection described below is version-specific.

 ## Measurement conventions